stdinR/RGTGAN/README.md

 # RGTGAN
-RGETGAN, titled 'Reference-based Gradient-assisted Texture-enhancement GAN for Remote Sensing Super-resolution', will be available soon after paper accepted.
+RGTGAN, titled 'Reference-based Gradient-assisted Texture-enhancement GAN for Remote Sensing Super-resolution', will be available soon after paper accepted.
 Before that, a novel dataset, namely KaggleSRD, is already available for public reference.